 All capital expenditure, and how the Council paid for it, is included within the Balance Sheet items and the accompanying notes.
-In 2018/19, the Council incurred significant capital expenditure on acquiring or improving Council buildings and other capital assets.
-This included the payment of grants to private tenants for disabled facilities in their homes (£3.500m); purchase of properties to enable the redevelopment of our town centres (£0.858m), pre-construction of a Shakespeare North Theatre (£1.621m); and a wide ranging Highways Maintenance programme (£2.868m).
-The total amount of grant and other contributions that was spent during 2018/19 was £13.405m.
-There were also schemes totalling £0.146m which were funded by Council borrowing; a full analysis of this borrowing is given in the notes to the accounts.
+In 2019/20, the Council incurred significant capital expenditure on acquiring or improving Council buildings and other capital assets.
+This included the acquisition of Kirkby Town Centre (£23.209m), the beginning of the construction of the Shakespeare North Theatre (£4.941m); and a wide ranging Highways Maintenance and Planning programme (£3.848m).
+The total amount of grant and other contributions that was spent during 2019/20 was £22.267m.
+There were also schemes totalling £14.653m which were funded by Council borrowing; a full analysis of this borrowing is given in the notes to the accounts.